natpaq/Market/README.md

 - Created favicon

 Michelle:
-- Integrated the front end of the chat application to be responsive to the back end
+- Coded front end and back end for chat application
-- Researched, designed, and adapted the chat application UI to the application needs
+- Created UI for chat app
-- Configured the Websocket and ASGI Consumer to the application needs
+- Configured the Websocket and ASGI Consumer
-- Implemented and ensured additional message context was sent and received appropiately
-- Set up and troubleshooted the appropiate Websocket environment
-- Implemented validity input checks and appropiate redirections for the chat room name submission
+- Implemented validity input checks for chat app